Laura10101/Volanto.launchpad/README.md

 In the future, the following additional features would add value to the site for potential applicants:

-- Design a custom logo and add it to the nav bar
+- Design a custom logo and add it to the nav bar.
-- Provide a gallery of testimonial videos
+- Provide a gallery of testimonial videos.
-- A blog that would include articles about how to get into tech, information about the latest technology, and tech courses
+- A blog that would include articles about how to get into tech, information about the latest technology, and tech courses.
-- Tech quizzes allowing people to test their knowledge
+- Tech quizzes allowing people to test their knowledge.
-- A forum for people to ask questions and get peer support
+- A forum for people to ask questions and get peer support.
-- An online chat service to allow potential applicants to ask questions more easily
+- An online chat service to allow potential applicants to ask questions more easily.

 ## Testing